SimpleRules/jekyll-now/unlisted/2017-01-25-sm-my-top-five-biz-lessons-for-2016-nyr.md

 I am going to use the following symbols:

-`*` represents observations
+&#10022; represents observations <br>
-`#` represents strategies or tactics
+&#9998; represents strategies or tactics <br>
-`<>` represents the results I got
+&#10024; represents the results I got <br>

-`*`2014 was my highest revenue in over 20 years of business, BUT I did not even hit 70% of the goals I set for that year.
+&#10022;2014 was my highest revenue in over 20 years of business, BUT I did not even hit 70% of the goals I set for that year.

 I panicked because I couldnt figure out why my revenue was so high that year.
 When something is not well understood, it is not reproducible